DukeEnglish/chatllm/list100.md

 - [ ] Play guitar for my girl
 - [ ] Learn piano
 - [ ] Own a repository with 1k stars on github
-- [ ] Start a Course for students in the university before 2020
+- [ ] Start a Course for students in the university before 2024
+- [ ] Develop a NLP toolkit